activedecay/show/shows/show.md

 . y .3
 . line-height 1.5
-Take the approach assuming that it will be no problem to deal with you later.
+Take the approach assuming that
+    it will be no problem to deal with you later.
-. font .05 center
+. font .07 center
+. y .49
   Lead with respect.
 . font .05 left
 They'll let you know they're willing to work with you again.